I can’t believe it! Robin Williams, the happiest and funniest man of my

 I also noted another generational issue

-would take pride on being aware of other people’s time.
-What I notice now is the people in the
+recently.
+My generation would take pride in being aware of other people's time.
+I notice now that people in their

-20’s just live the moment more and more without regard to what was planned or
+20s just live the moment more and more without regard to what was planned or what is tomorrow.
+It seems odd that

 are enjoying their moment in time.